rrn/acts_as_sourceable/README.markdown

 ActsAsSourceable
 ================

-Allows the RRN to perform garbage collection on categories that are no longer referenced.
+Allows the RRN to perform garbage project on categories that are no longer referenced.